Mortgage Topics

 Private Mortgage Insurance was created to allow individuals who may not have enough cash for a down payment the opportunity to purchase a home.
 The monthly premium due for a Private Mortgage Insurance policy is determined by the type of loan, the actual dollar amount of the loan, and may be added to the mortgage as a lump sum rather than paid monthly.

 In many states, Private Mortgage Insurance can be terminated once the equity built up on the home is 20% or greater.
-The rules and percentages allowed for this termination vary from state to state and lender to lender – check with your lender for it’s specific details on Private Mortgage Insurance termination.
+The rules and percentages allowed for this termination vary from state to state and lender to lender check with your lender for its specific details on Private Mortgage Insurance termination.

 Return to Mortgage Translator →